DaffyDuckWizard/gotdotSandbox/README.md

 # Pong with GDScript

+Provided by the Godot team under the MIT license.
+The point of this exercise is to explore the features of Godot by modifying this simple game.

+Godot Team's original README.md file:

-A simple Pong game.
+"A simple Pong game.
 This demo shows best practices for game development in Godot, including [signals](https://docs.godotengine.org/en/latest/getting_started/step_by_step/signals.html).

 Language: GDScript